arp04/Expense-Management/README.md

-Simple Expense Manager
-This is a basic Android application for managing personal expenses.
-The app allows users to log in, add expense details, and provides monthly expense tracking that resets at the end of each month.
-The application utilizes RecyclerView for displaying the expenses and Room database for storing them.

 Features
 User Authentication: Simple login functionality to keep track of individual user expenses.
 Add Expenses: Users can add an expense with the amount, name, and description.